-On behalf of the Board of Teachers' Pension Plan Trustee Inc. (TPPTI), I am pleased to present the annual report of the Teachers' Pension Plan for the fiscal year ended December 31, 2019.
-This report provides you with details on the financial health of the Plan as at December 31, 2019 and a comprehensive review of its investment activities.
+On behalf of Teachers' Pension Plan Trustee Inc. (TPPTI), it is my privilege to present the 2020 Teachers' Pension Plan Annual Report, my first as Chair of the Board of Directors.
+This report provides you with details on the financial health of the Plan at December 31, 2020 and a comprehensive review of its investment activities.